 I wrote an article here on the elderly and computers and how to avoid fraud.
 Some types of fraud, especially the tech support scammers, are less likely to affect an iPad user. iPads and iPhones are highly resistant to malware infection.
 Some elders also suffer from declining cognition which might make a regular computer more difficult to use.
 Then there's the reduced need that many elders have in what they use a computer for.
 For all these reasons, an iPad could make an excellent companion or even a replacement for a regular computer.

 My wife's 90-something mother lives in a small village in Italy.
 There's no one around that's technically savvy enough to help her use or fix a problem on a regular computer.
 So we gave her an iPad a while ago and connected it to her wi-fi.
 It's been a magically transformational device for her.
 She reads books, the news, watches videos, and talks to my wife using FaceTime almost daily.
-And she can sit on her sofa all the while.
-None of that would ever have happened with a regular tower computer or even a laptop.
+And she can sit on her favorite chair all the while.
+None of that would have happened with a regular tower computer or even a laptop.
 The iPad is a maintenance free device that has worked perfectly for her.